 Camp details including costs and equipment check lists are posted as each camp approaches.

-AKELA: Scouter Matthew spent a year with 31st Guelph before joining us at 1st Elmira two years ago.
-All 3 of those years he was Bagheera, however at the end of last year became Akela, head of the Cub Pack and therefore your point on contact
+AKELA: Scouter Matthew spent a year with 31st Guelph before joining us at 1st Elmira three years ago.
+Akela is the head of the Cub Pack and therefore your point on contact

-IKKI: Scouter Todd joins us for his second year.
-He is the only Scouter in our section without a youth in Cubs, as his Cub went up to Scouts last year.
-But Ikki had so much fun he decided he wanted to say with us, hooray!
+IKKI: Ikki’s son went up to Scouts 2 years ago, but Ikki was having so much fun he decided he wanted to say with us, hooray!

 KOTICK: The White Seal of the Jungle!
-It’s Scouter Matt’s first year with 1st Elmira.
+It’s Scouter Matt’s second year with 1st Elmira.

-MANG: Scouter Jay has been with 1st Elmira for 6 years now.
-Last year he went to help out the Beavers but he’s back again with his Pack!
+MANG: Scouter Jay has been with 1st Elmira for 7 years now, 5 of those with the Cub Pack!

 RAKSHA: Scouter Jodi has been with Scouts Canada for over 10 years.
 She spent 8 of those years with 1st Elora before it unfortunately folded.
-Not wanting her adventures to end she joined us in Elmira last year.
+Not wanting her adventures to end she joined us in Elmira.

-RAMA: Scouter Andrew is in his second year with Scouts Canada, although he was Scout as a youth and has fond memories of going to a Canadian Jamboree in 1984!
+RAMA: Scouter Andrew is in his third year with Scouts Canada, although he was Scout as a youth and has fond memories of going to a Canadian Jamboree in 1984!

-RIKKI-TIVI TAVI: Scouter Mark is also in his second year with Scouts Canada and also joins us from Elora!
+RIKKI-TIVI TAVI: Scouter Mark is also in his third year with Scouts Canada and also joins us from Elora!

 SCOUTER TRAVIS: Travis is the newest member of our Pack.
 So new in fact, he doesn’t have a jungle name yet!
 Will be become Kaa?
 Baloo?
 Chil?
 We’ll find out at Investiture in October!